 Standardized Tests | Prepare And Interpret Results

-Standardized tests: Now that the No Child Left Behind Act federally mandates and regulates state testing for elementary- and middle-schoolers, standardized tests play a major role in today's schooling.
+Standardized tests: Standardized tests play a major role in today's schooling.
 Your child may take one or more standardized tests each year and her teacher may devote a significant amount of class time to preparation exercises.
 Several states administer "high stakes" tests, which can have a significant impact on school assessment and funding, determine your child's class placement, or even prevent grade promotion.
 No matter how you feel about this controversial assessment tool, it's important that your child do her best.

 Standardized tests: What do they measure?